woct0rdho/transformers5-qwen3.5-recipe/docs/plan_deepseek_v4.md

 | Kineto traced | 5.962 s | 12.744 s | 33.3 ms | 109.7 ms | 18.849 s | 108.7 tokens/s |

 The accepted audit confirms:

-- first loss `3.0208380222320557` and post-update second loss `3.009669780731201`;
+- first loss `3.0208380222320557` and post-update second loss `3.009669780731201`.
-- 2 sliding, 21 CSA, and 20 HCA modules use project-owned dispatch;
+- 2 sliding, 21 CSA, and 20 HCA modules use project-owned dispatch.
-- all 469 LoRA-B tensors changed on the first update;
+- all 469 LoRA-B tensors changed on the first update.
-- all 938 adapter tensors had finite, nonzero gradients on the second backward;
+- all 938 adapter tensors had finite, nonzero gradients on the second backward.
-- all 474 packed parameters retained their payload pointers, versions, storage, and checksums;
+- all 474 packed parameters retained their payload pointers, versions, storage, and checksums.
-- all 43 grouped output-A modules remained frozen and gradient-free;
+- all 43 grouped output-A modules remained frozen and gradient-free.
-- all 86 mHC connections, 43 decoder boundaries, and the final head were patched before PEFT;
+- all 86 mHC connections, 43 decoder boundaries, and the final head were patched before PEFT.
 - process swap remained zero.

 ### Whole-update attribution